CHAPTER THIRTY-THREE—LEADS

 Richard stiffened but Eve was the first to speak, “Whose?”

 “Lawrence Benson,” Sesame said.
 An image pulled up onto the screen and the two engineers crowded in to read it.
 It wasn’t much, just a passing mention in a newspaper for a town in the central region of the country.
-It didn’t offer any new information, saying he was a biochemist, survived by a son and grandson, whose names were not provided.
+It didn’t offer any new information, saying he was a biochemist, survived by a daughter and grandson, whose names were not provided.

 Richard squinted at it, confused.